liggiorgio/ogd/Docs/GameDesignDocument.md

 ![The Who wants pie? card pie visual reference.
 It needs to be surprised, and I'm not THAT skilled with MS Paint](pictures/cards_WhoWantsPie)

 The Who wants pie? card throws - surprisingly - a pie to the opponent.
 Upon activation, the user will see the pie fly to the opponent's screen, on the top right corner.
 The opponent will see it come towards them - by becoming bigger and bigger - out of the user's screen, in their top right corner.
 Upon impact, the pie will cover the victim's screen in cream, leaving 4 pink spots around the screen that will need to be rubbed away, and leaving 15 faces - chosen at random - covered in pink cream untill they are moved once.
 Cream will cover those faces completely, making it impossible to see what colour they are.
+"Being moved" means they either get successfully swapped or they fall due to a match on a lower row.

 2. Isn't it time?